Learning About Light And Shade

 The direct light may come from one or several sources.
 All of these variables come into play when you are fiddling with light and shadow.

-The first aim of any artist is to learn to see the form, light, shade and color effects of an object before him.
+The main objective for any artist is to learn to see the form, light, shade and color effects of any object.

 Basket Sketch

 In this drawing, I shaded the inside of the box, under the darker edge, but it hasn't scanned well enough to show that.
-Even so, it's not a glaring mistake, is it?
+I draw lightly so I have to pay attention to making darks in any image dark enough to form a good contrast.

-It?s only a matter of careful study and practice that will lead you along the path to drawing with light and shade.
+It's only a matter of careful study and practice that will lead you along the path to successful drawing with light and shade.

 Once you get there, you will notice that you are more capable of expressing yourself artistically.

-When you draw, you only need to produce the strongest impression of the spirit of the subject.
-That is, the impression it has on you.
+When you draw, you only need to produce or depict the strongest impression that this subject has on you.

 The transition from outlines to light and shade will become a natural process.
 The touches required to obtain the form will often blend together and suggest the light and shade effects of the object.